 - "Headroom and legroom are generous.
-A wide range of seat travel in most all directions means drivers of most any size will find a comfortable position. … Visibility is good, but thick roof pillars partially obstruct the view to the rear corners." -- Consumer Guide (2011)
+A wide range of seat travel in most all directions means drivers of most any size will find a comfortable position.
+A tilt and telescopic steering wheel is standard; power operation is offered, but we wish it were standard as well.
+Entry and exit can be tricky as you have to climb over the prominent lower-seat bolsters.
+Visibility is good, but thick roof pillars partially obstruct the view to the rear corners." -- Consumer Guide (2011)

-- "… the Cayenne's cockpit is filled with enough buttons, knobs and other controls to make a fighter pilot feel right at home.
-And while that might sound overwhelming at first, operating conventional interior controls is far less distracting than sifting through a series of complicated on-screen menus." -- Kelley Blue Book
+- "Like all of Porsche's current offerings, the Cayenne's cockpit is filled with buttons, knobs and switches, and while that might sound complex, most of us still find operating conventional controls far less distracting than sifting through multiple on-screen menus." -- Kelley Blue Book (2014)

 - "One downside is the just under 60 cubic feet of storage with the rear seats down, a bit below the competition." -- MarketWatch (2012)

-- "The cargo area offers class-competitive space, with rear seat backs that fold flat. … Interior storage consists of an average-size glovebox, center console, and door pockets." -- Consumer Guide (2011)
+- "Under-floor storage ranges from minuscule in conventional models, to non-existent in the Hybrid.
+Interior storage consists of an average-size glovebox, center console, and door pockets." -- Consumer Guide (2011)